 Dr. William E. Cullinan

-Dr. William E. Cullinan, PT ’81, is dean of the College of Health Sciences, professor of biomedical sciences and director of the Integrative Neuroscience Research Center.
+Dr. William E. Cullinan, PT ’81, is dean of the College of Health Sciences, professor of biomedical sciences, and director of the Integrative Neuroscience Research Center.

-Cullinan teaches courses in anatomy, neuroanatomy, and neuroscience to undergraduate students, as well as neuroanatomy to students in professional programs in physician assistant studies and in dentistry.
-He also presents a biweekly neuroscience lecture series to neurosurgical residents at the Medical College of Wisconsin, where he is Adjunct Professor of Neurosurgery.
-He also established and directs a unique human brain dissection and neuroscience review course that draws a large national audience to Marquette each year.
-He was named to the International Advisory Board of Netter’s Atlas of Human Anatomy in 2018.
+Cullinan teaches courses in anatomy, neuroanatomy, and neuroscience to undergraduate students, to students in professional programs within the College of Health Sciences, and to dental students.
+He also presents a biweekly neuroscience lecture series to neurosurgical residents at the Medical College of Wisconsin where he is Adjunct Professor of Neurosurgery and directs a unique human brain dissection and course that draws a large national audience to Marquette University each year.
+He was named to the International Advisory Board of Netter’s Atlas of Human Anatomy in 2018 and was listed by Stanford University as among the top 2% of cited scientists in the world in 2023.